A short video explaining the very effective naltrexone implant procedure

 Naltrexone is a medication approved by the Food and Drug Administration (FDA) designed to inhibit cravings associated with the utilization of opioids and alcohol.
 Since its initial approval for use in the United States over 30 years ago, medical professionals across the country and around the world have utilized this amazing tool to help thousands of people fight their addictions.
 For most of this time, Naltrexone was mostly available by mouth or by injection into a person’s muscles.
 Though effective, this method presented opportunities for people to miss their next dose, thereby opening the door for possible relapse.
 This problem has been mitigated, however, with the invention of the Naltrexone implant.

-The Naltrexone implant slowly releases the medication into the body for up to 6 months.
+The Naltrexone implant slowly releases the medication into the body for several months depending on several factors.
 Within a short time after the procedure, Naltrexone begins to block receptors in the brain responsible for cravings associated with alcohol and opioid usage.
 This effectively helps reduce a person’s physical desires to continue using these substances and therefore improves the effectiveness and maintenance of the addiction recovery process.
 As such, Naltrexone implants play a vital role in helping people with alcohol and opioid addiction truly take charge of their rehabilitation and take back their lives.

 This is not to say that Naltrexone is a cure for drug and alcohol addiction.
 Rather, Naltrexone implants are more like a powerful weapon in the crucial battle against addiction.
 It is like a bright light shining on the long road to recovery.
 But the fact remains that a person must want to end their addiction if Naltrexone is to truly help.
 They must have the desire to seek other forms of treatment in conjunction with the medicine.
 But with a real desire for recovery and the Naltrexone implant to help minimize or block physical cravings, people can finally achieve lasting results, even if they have failed attempts to kick their addiction in the past.